tylerlum/get_a_grip/README.md

 autoload -Uz compinit && compinit
 ```

-Now, most scripts in the database, you will have tab autocompletion.
+Now, for most scripts in the database, you will have tab autocompletion.
 For example:

 ```
 python get_a_grip/grasp_motion_planning/scripts/run_grasp_motion_planning.py \